ouspg/CompSec/README.md

    * Your name(s) (There is group work in ChipWhisperer lab)
    * Link to your private GitHub repository
    * *Remember to do this for each lab, if you want to get things reviewed!*
-   * Additionally for Week 6/Lab6, if you are returning some improvements for previous labs, mention what have you improved or done.